nuke-haus/mapnuke/README.md

 # Automated Improved Dominions Starts
 ## An open-source map generator for Dominions 5

-### Foreword

-I started this side project because I wanted a robust map generator for Dominions 5 that also allowed the user to manually tweak the results to their liking.
-I'm really happy with how it turned out but there is still polishing to be done.

 ### How to use

 1. Run the program.